tarangpatel/whatilove/_posts/2023-01-20-beyond-mobile-engineering.markdown

 ## Decision Point 2:

 ![Learn other mobile platform and tech stack.
-For eg: Android Dev](/images/beyondME/1_3.png)
+For eg: Android Dev](/images/beyondME/1_3.png) *Learn other mobile platform and tech stack.
+For eg: Android Dev*

 In my career even though I went deep into the iOS platform, I still kept experimenting and learning Android, Xamarin, React Native, and Flutter.
 This gave me wider knowledge of the mobile development ecosystem as a whole.
 It gave me a bigger picture when it came to Design Systems, CI/CD, build systems, external tools and services.

 ![Two choices](/images/beyondME/1_4.png)
+*Two choices*

 With that comes second critical decision point to either stay in the technical field or take the management route.
 This is very common among the software developer's journey.
 There comes a point where you have to choose your next challenge.
 I chose to explore the management path.
 My reason was to learn what challenges management faces and how it impacts the software development lifecycle.